John W. Underwood

 John W. Underwood, better known as John Underwood, is an aviation writer, photographer, and historian specializing in United States aviation.
-He is the author of 12 books on the subject, and writes articles published in aviation history journals and magazines.
+He is the author of more than a dozen books on the subject, and writes articles published in aviation history journals and magazines.

 Early life

 Underwood has had a lifelong fascination with airplanes since age 7.
 Underwood has said "I was always crazy about flying."

 Underwood's father was a bacteriologist, and a prize-winning amateur photographer.
 His father had access to a fleet of Stinson Aircraft, while director of research for AMSCO, Inc. Occasionally, John would get to ride along on day trips.
 In 1939, at age seven, John received his first flight instruction in a Stinson SR9B Reliant, while sitting on his father's lap to reach the controls.
 His father was a casualty of World War II.

 In his teenage years, Underwood lived near Grand Central Air Terminal in Glendale, California, the first official air terminal for the Greater Los Angeles area.
 His first full time job was there, packaging engines overhauled by the U.S. Air Force.
 (He would later base his personal plane there, until the airfield's closure, later writing two books about it, and then serving as a key consultant and resource for the terminal's historic restoration and commemoration.)

 In 1949, at age 17, Underwood learned to fly at the Glendale School of Aeronautics, while working for Grand Central Aircraft, refurbishing surplus World War II aircraft, including (North American P-51 Mustang fighters, Curtiss-Wright C-46 Commando transports, and North American B-25 Mitchell bombers.